Your emergency psychiatry rotation involves you in all aspects of an active emergency care setting.

 Residents take part in all aspects of CPEP.
 You will work cooperatively with emergency room staff from across the disciplines, incorporating medical and neurological information into your psychiatric assessments.
 You will also be responsible for patients in extended observation beds, following them for up to 72 hours.

-In addition, you will provide consultation to Crisis Services and the hospital’s emergency department, and you will have opportunities to conduct community outreach visits.
+In addition, you will provide consultation to Crisis Services and the hospital’s emergency department.

 A supervising psychiatrist is available on-site 24 hours per day ensuring excellent supervision of your work during this intense but highly rewarding rotation.